2020PB/police-brutality/all-locations.md

 * https://twitter.com/greg_doucette/status/1267605209745887233

-### Police fire rubber/pepper bullets at innocent protestors | May 31st
+### Police fire rubber/pepper bullets at peaceful protestors | May 31st

 The chants of "don't shoot" are very clear, and at around 0:20, the police opens fire on the peaceful protestors, scattering them.